eirslett/frontend-maven-plugin/README.md

 https://github.com/eirslett/frontend-maven-plugin/blob/master/frontend-maven-plugin/src/it/example/pom.xml

 ### Working directory
-The default  The working directory is where you've put `package.json`, and `Gruntfile.js` etc. The default working directory is your project's base directory (the same directory as your `pom.xml`).
+The default  The working directory is where you've put `package.json`, and either `Gruntfile.js` or `gulpfile.js` etc. The default working directory is your project's base directory (the same directory as your `pom.xml`).
 You can change the working directory if you want:
 ```xml
 <plugin>
     <groupId>com.github.eirslett</groupId>